hectorqlucero/ls/README.md

 - Migrations are stored in [`resources/migrations/`](resources/migrations/).
 - Use the provided code generators to keep your codebase consistent and DRY.
 - Take advantage of Hiccup for safe, composable HTML rendering.
-- **Subgrids**: Use subgrids to create master-detail relationships between tables.
-For example, a `users` table with a `usercontacts` subgrid.
+- **Subgrids**: Use subgrids to create master‑detail relationships.
+Example: a `users` table with a `usercontacts` subgrid.
-- **Troubleshooting tip**: If a generated grid, dashboard, report, or subgrid doesn’t load or routes don’t update, “touch” `src/myapp/core.clj` (e.g., just save don't change anything), then reload the page.
-This forces a recompilation/reload.
+- **Troubleshooting tip**: If something doesn’t load or routes don’t update, “touch” `src/myapp/core.clj` (add a space and save), then reload the page.
+This forces a reload.
-- **Naming tip (avoid underscores)**: For handler/view/model folders and route/endpoint names, avoid underscores to prevent Clojure namespace conflicts (e.g., prefer `usercontacts` over `user_contacts`).
-Database table/column names in SQL can still use underscores.
+- **Naming tip (avoid underscores)**: For handler/view/model folders and route names, avoid underscores to prevent Clojure namespace conflicts (prefer `usercontacts` over `user_contacts`).
+  SQL table/column names can still use underscores.

 ---